• Feb 4, 2025

 Magnolia What is a DXP?

-Digital Experience Platform Defined
+Defining the Digital Experience Platform

 According to Forrester, a digital experience platform “provides the architectural foundation for flexible, agnostic core services to maximize scale, quality, and insights across channels and systems while delivering context-specific tooling for practitioners to build, manage, and optimize digital journeys on "owned" channels (web, mobile, messaging) and orchestrate third-party experiences (e.g., social, retail marketplaces).”

+The number of content channels available today keeps growing, and customers expect high-quality experiences on all of them.
 Options are a customer’s best friend.
 59% of shoppers enjoy shopping on mobile when deciding which brand to purchase from, and 87% of internet users rely on more than one device online.

 Let’s take a look at these three tools to see how the industry has evolved to what it is today.